Myalgic encephalomyelitis/chronic fatigue syndrome: Other

 Some people with ME/CFS have abnormalities in their hypothalamic–pituitary–adrenal axis hormones.
 This can include lower cortisol levels, less change in cortisol levels throughout the day, and a weaker reaction to stress and stimuli.
 Other proposed abnormalities are reduced blood flow to the brain under orthostatic stress (as found in a tilt table test), small-fibre neuropathy, and an increase in the amount of gut microbes entering the blood.
 The diversity of gut microbes is reduced compared to healthy controls.
-Women with ME/CFS are more likely to experience endometriosis, early menopause, and other menstrual irregularities compared to women without the condition.
+Female individuals with ME/CFS are more likely to experience endometriosis, early menopause, and other menstrual irregularities than those without the condition.

 Diagnosis

 Diagnosis of ME/CFS is based on symptoms and involves taking a medical history and a mental and physical examination.
 No specific lab tests are approved for diagnosis; while physical abnormalities can be found, no single finding is considered sufficient for diagnosis.
 Blood and urine tests are used to rule out other conditions that could be responsible for the symptoms.
 People with ME/CFS often face significant delays in obtaining a diagnosis, and diagnoses may be missed altogether.
-Specialists in ME/CFS may be asked to confirm the diagnosis, as primary care physicians often lack a good understanding of the illness.
+Specialists in ME/CFS may be asked to confirm a diagnosis, as primary care physicians often lack a good understanding of the illness.